iag-geo/concord/README.md

     1. import it into Postgres
     2. Edit the `02_create_residential_address_table.sql` in the [postgres-scripts](/postgres-scripts) folder to suit your dataset and schema name
     3. Run the above SQL script
-4. Review the Python script as required - makes any required changes in the sections marked for editing
+4. Review & edit `01_create_concordance_file.py` as required - make any required changes in the sections marked for editing
 5. Add `psycopg2` to your Python 3.x environment
 6. Run the script